How Long Does A Burnout Last?

 When considering strategies to try, begin with the basics: rest, nutrition, and gentle exercise.
 These physical steps support mental health and replenish depleted energy.
 Combining them with hobbies or meaningful activities outside of work strengthens overall recovery.

 Furthermore, workplace adjustments are essential.
 Since burnout due to work and personal pressures is common, employers must also play their part.
-Supportive environments, fair workload management, and open communication help employees recover from burnout and maintain productivity.
+Supportive environments, fair workload management, and open communication help employees recover from burnout and maintain work productivity.
 With the right changes, individuals can fully recover and flourish.

 Seeking Help from a Psychologist